SeldonIO/seldon-core/docs/source/contents/kubernetes/cloud-storage/index.md

 :language: yaml
 ```

-Yoiu can then reference this in a Model:
+You can then reference this in a Model:

 ```{literalinclude} ../../../../../samples/models/sklearn-iris-minio.yaml
 :language: yaml